Piotrekol/CollectionManager/README.md

 Collection Manager can be integrated into osu!Stats for uploading local collections and loading in online collections.

 First, you will need to log in using your osu!Stats api key.
 You can get your api key [here](https://osustats.ppy.sh/collections/apikey) while logged in to osu!Stats.
-You can enter your api key into Collection Manager by going to `Osustats collections > Login...` on the top menu.
+Enter your api key into Collection Manager by going to `Osustats collections > Login...` on the top menu.
 If you need to change your api key later, you can do so by selecting `Osustats collections > Logged in as {username}` and inputting the api key.

 After you've entered your api key, you can upload your own collections to osu!Stats and load your uploaded collections into Collection Manager.

 If you have a collection with missing maps, osu!Stats may be able to repair the collection and find those missing maps for you.
 To do this, upload the collection to osu!Stats by going to `Osustats collections > Upload new collection` and selecting the collection to upload. osu!Stats will then process the collection and if there are any missing maps that can be identified, they will be found.
 Processing of some collections can take a long time.
-You may also need to restart CollectionManager and load the collection from `Osustats collections > Your collections` to get it to refresh.
+You may also need to restart Collection Manager and load the collection from `Osustats collections > Your collections` to get it to refresh.

 ## CLI Usage